ThiagoAugustoDev/nextjs-geist-optimized-app/README.md

 Set `NEXT_PUBLIC_BRAPI_TOKEN` with your [Brapi](https://brapi.dev) API token to enable data retrieval.
 Example token: `5ejnja1S2EVrB6NxWvfoEW`.
 The free plan allows one asset per request, up to 15.000 requests per month, three months of historical quotes and data updates every 30 minutes.
+Only default fields are exposed; modules like `financialData` require a paid plan.

 ## Learn More